inoryy/inoryy.github.io/content/post/next-gen-ml-tools.md

 rely on it, such as Reformer -- a memory-efficient Transformer model capable of handling context windows of a million words while fitting on a consumer GPU[^reformer], and Neural Tangents -- a library for complex neural networks of infinite width[^neural-tangents].

-The library is further embraced by the broader scientific computing community, used for works in molecular dynamics[^jax-md] and probabilistic programming[^numpyro], among others.
+The library is further embraced by the broader scientific computing community, used for works in molecular dynamics[^jax-md], probabilistic programming[^numpyro], and constrained optimization[^fax], among others.

 To get started with JAX and for further reading, please review the following: